beansprout/LS-Auth/README.md

 ## Assignment

-Clone down this project.
+✓Clone down this project.
 Run `npm i`.
-Start your MongoDB server by running `mongod` from the command line.
+✓Start your MongoDB server by running `mongod` from the command line.
 Implement the following routes.
-You will also need to create a `config.js` file that will house your `secret`.
+✓You will also need to create a `config.js` file that will house your `secret`.

 * [POST] `/signup` This route should add a new user to the `users` collection.
 After creating the user return a `JWT` token to the client.
 * [POST] `/signin` This route will receive a `username` and `password` in the request body.
 If the `username` and `password` combination are valid then return a `JWT` token.